 Ask the Experts

 Dementia is a term that describes a wide range of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person’s ability to perform everyday activities.
-It has been called the greatest global challenge for health and social care in the 21st century.
+It has been called one of the greatest global challenges for health and social care in the 21st century.